elamaran619/amazon-quicksight-user-guide/doc_source/changing-visual-colors.md

 Use the following procedure to change the colors for a visual\.

-1. On the analysis page, select the visual you want to modify\.
+1. On the analysis page, select the visual that you want to modify\.

 1. To change the chart color, choose any element on the visual, and then choose **Chart Color**\.